-The illustration below shows the location of the Ethernet (10Base-T, RJ45, cat5 termination, Etc...)TCP/IP Connector.
+The illustration below shows the location of the Ethernet (10Base-T, RJ45) TCP/IP Connector.
 Also shown is the P8 (RS-232) header used for configuration of the TCP/ IP network settings.
-In order to use the terminal connection an adaptor cable is required to plug into the 10 pin header and interface with a standard PC RS-232 serial port.
+In order to use the terminal connection an adapter cable is required to plug into the 10 pin header and interface with a standard PC RS-232 serial port.